tektronix/python-package-ci-cd/workflows/package-release.md

 > - Security

 > [!IMPORTANT]
+> This workflow uses several GitHub Actions environments.
+>
+> The `bump-version` job runs in the
+> `package-release-gate` environment.
+It is recommended to limit this environment to only the
+> `main` branch as well as enable the `Required reviewers` setting to enforce approval
+> before creating a new release of the package.
+It is also recommended to store the token used
+> to check out the repo and the SSH public/private keys as environment secrets so that
+> they can only be used by the `package-release-gate` environment.
+These secrets will need to be
+> passed in as secrets when calling the reusable workflow, see the [example](#example) below.
+>
+> The `upload-testpypi` job (run when `inputs.build-and-publish-python-package == true`) runs in the `package-testpypi` environment.
+It is recommended to
+> limit this environment to only the `main` branch.
+It is also recommended to store the token
+> for uploading to [test.pypi.org](https://test.pypi.org) as an environment secret so that it can only be
+> accessed by the `package-testpypi` environment.
+This secret will need to be passed in as a
+> secret when calling the reusable workflow, see the [example](#example) below.
+>
+> The `upload-pypi` job (run when `inputs.build-and-publish-python-package == true`) runs in the `package-release` environment.
+It is recommended to
+> limit this environment to only the `main` branch.
+It is also recommended to store the token
+> for uploading to [pypi.org](https://pypi.org) as an environment secret so that it can only be
+> accessed by the `package-release` environment.
+This secret will need to be passed in as a
+> secret when calling the reusable workflow, see the [example](#example) below.

+> [!IMPORTANT]
 > When calling this reusable workflow, the permissions must be set as follows:
 >
 > ```yaml